Stuycs-K/project03-final-9-vetoa-winerc/DEVLOG.md

 ## Adrian

 ### 2024-01-03
 In class: Started PROPOSAL.md, including the overview of what will be done.
 Brainstorming features.
-40min. <br>
+40min.\
 Home: Finished PROPOSAL.md, which included the timeline of work to do and the breakup of work between group members.
 Also researched dictionaries to use for the computer word generator.
 25min.

 ## Charlie